 The Cashiers Office does not give out financial aid refund checks at the cashier window.

-The Student Accounts Office processes eRefunds daily Monday through Friday, and it can take up to three business days for the refund to show up your bank account.
+The Student Accounts Office processes eRefunds daily Monday through Friday.
+It can take up to three business days for the refund to show up your bank account.